typebytes/angular-checklist/content/performance/dont-call-function-from-template.md

 ## Assigning values to component properties

-Instead of calling a function from the template, we can call it in the component class when needed, and use the value to populate the component property:
+Instead of calling a function from the template, we can call it in the component class when needed, and use the value to populate a component property:

 ```typescript
 @Component({